This article was written by University of Pittsburgh assistant men’s basketball coach Kevin Sutton.

 - Not taken within the context of the offense.

-- Taken without rebound/floor balance
+- Taken without rebound/floor balance.

-- Taken late in the shot clock
+- Taken late in the shot clock.

-- Taken by the wrong shooter
+- Taken by the wrong shooter.

 - Unmakeable shots.
-Shots that have no chance at going in.
+Shots that have no chance of going in.
 Bad shots often lead to breakaway baskets for the opponents.
 They are often taken at the wrong time by the wrong person at the wrong location.

-The stat sheet tells the obvious story about the game.
+The basketball stat sheet tells the obvious story about the game.
 The non-traditional stats tell the ACTUAL story about the game.

 Read more basketball articles by Coach Kevin Sutton and checkout his Basketball Blog.